Collagen supplements provide the collagen protein you need to maintain or restore healthy skin, strong bones, strong

 Q: Can I take collagen supplements on an empty stomach?

 A: Yes, you can take collagen supplements on an empty stomach.
 In fact, many avid exercisers prefer their collagen supplements this way.
 Why?
 Because it means the collagen will be broken down and absorbed more efficiently than if it were eaten on a full stomach.
 That said, you will enjoy the same benefits whenever you take your collagen.
 Taking it on a full stomach just means the benefits will be delayed a bit.

 Q: How long before collagen supplements show results?

 A: Most people who take collagen are not doing so to build big muscles.
 They want their skin, nails and hair to look better.
 Those benefits will take some time to manifest.
 You are likely to see changes to your skin first.
 Perhaps in just a couple of weeks.
-After that, there will be a couple of months wait to see what happens with hair and nails, just because they grow so slowly.
+After that, there will be a couple of months to wait to see what happens with hair and nails, just because they grow so slowly.

 Q: Should people with arthritis take collagen?

 A: Arthritis affects the bones and cartilage of the joints.
 Over time, both degrade, leading to extreme pain and discomfort.
 Type 1 collagen bolsters the strength of your bones, while type 2 collagen enhances the integrity of cartilage.
 The evidence to support the idea of collagen supplements as a treatment for arthritis is inconclusive (21).
 Some studies suggest it is.
 Others suggest it is not.
-At the end of the day, collagen has a excellent safety profile, so it may be worth a try, but the decision is yours.
+At the end of the day, collagen has an excellent safety profile, so it may be worth a try, but the decision is yours.

 Q: Can collagen supplements help repair scars?